golemfactory/golem-js-preview-program/tasks/3-build-your-image/README.md

 ## Why

-Golem users can create custom images with the required tools and use them in their projects.
+Users of Golem can create custom images with the necessary packages to meet the environment requirements of their projects.

 In this exercise, you will learn how to create a custom image and use it in your script.